Tomn94/Subtle-Subtitles/README.md

 ## Release notes
 ###v1.4 · 03/06/2016
+> Warning if IAP are disabled

+###v1.4 · 03/06/2016
->Subtle Subtitles has found many users, thank you all!
+> Subtle Subtitles has found many users, thank you all!
 >
 >- Improved Welcome and No Results screens
 >- Better Search v2:<br>